July 8, 2020

 PCPC policy is to encourage masks but not require them.
 (Of course, should local authorities pass an order, we would want to comply.
 Scripture says to honor civil authority where it does not contradict God’s Word.)
 Many people do not wear masks when entering and exiting services or when near others.
 I ask you to do so.
 Why?
 Because although some of us do not want to wear them or consider them unnecessary, others of us consider them essential.
 There are people who would come if more of us were wearing masks and practicing social distancing a little more carefully.

 This is an instance of giving up your rights for the sake of a brother or sister.
 You find a mask unnecessary, but your brother considers it important.
 Will you wear one for his sake?
 Your sister considers it an act of love that you wear a mask, because you want to protect her.
 Never mind your opinion of the effectiveness of masks.
 Will you wear one for her?

-PLAN FOR RESUMING SERVICES ON MAY 31
+PLAN FOR RESUMING SERVICES

 We are making worship on campus available as an option.
 We are not encouraging people to attend.
 Those who are at-risk or concerned should stay home.
 We will continue to offer online worship resources.